 In most motor vehicle accidents, a person is more likely to have a successful claim if they had the right of way at the time of the accident.
 In a roundabout, the driver already in the traffic circle has the right of way, and other drivers should stop and wait their turn before entering the roundabout.
 The driver who tries to beat the driver who has the right of way around the circle by pulling ahead is likely liable for the crash.

 Is it a Rear-End Accident?

-You cannot always claim that the vehicle hitting from behind is at the fault but in the case of roundabouts, this is often the case.
-In a roundabout, following distances are short, so it is important to be extra careful in order to prevent rear-end collisions while turning.
-If the distance is too short, the following vehicle is likely to collide with the leading vehicle, if the leading vehicle has to brake suddenly.
+You cannot always claim that the vehicle hitting from behind is at fault, but in the case of roundabouts, this is often the case.
+In a roundabout, the following distances are short, so it is important to be extra careful to prevent rear-end collisions while turning.
+If the distance is too short, the following vehicle is likely to collide with the leading vehicle if the leading vehicle has to brake suddenly.

 Changing lanes can also contribute to an accident

-It is important to know that changing lanes while driving can cause serious accidents.
-If someone was changing lanes, and there was an accident, the following car will often be able to hold the other driver liable.
+It is important to understand that changing lanes while driving can cause serious accidents.
+If someone was changing lanes, and there was an accident, the following car would often be able to hold the other driver liable.
 In a multi-lane roundabout, it is the driver’s responsibility to know whether or not to enter a particular lane.